History of Chris Paul in Timeline

 2010: Concussion Injury

-In the 2010-11 season, on March 6, Chris Paul suffered a concussion after colliding with Cavaliers guard Ramon Sessions and being carried off the court on a stretcher.
+In 2010-11, on March 6th, Chris Paul suffered a concussion after colliding with Ramon Sessions and was carried off the court on a stretcher.

 On September 10, 2011, Chris Paul married his college sweetheart, Jada Crawley.

-On November 11, 2011, Chris Paul appeared with his family on the "Family Feud" TV show.
+On November 11, 2011, Chris Paul appeared with his family on the TV-show "Family Feud".

-2011: All-NBA and All-Defensive Honors, Led NBA in Steals
+2011: All-NBA and All-Defensive Honors and Leading NBA in Steals

-In 2011, Chris Paul earned All-NBA honors, All-Defensive honors, and led the NBA in steals.
+In 2011, Chris Paul earned All-NBA honors and All-Defensive honors.
+He also led the NBA in steals.

 2012: Olympics in London

-In 2012, Chris Paul was promoted to the starting point guard position for the Olympics in London, averaging 8.2 points, 5.1 assists, and 1.6 steals per game en route to another gold medal and undefeated tournament.
+In 2012, at the Olympics in London, Chris Paul started as point guard, averaging 8.2 points, 5.1 assists, and 1.6 steals per game.
+He led Team USA to another gold medal and an undefeated tournament.

-In 2012, The Minnesota Timberwolves' unprotected first-round pick was used to draft Austin Rivers.
+In 2012, the Minnesota Timberwolves' unprotected first-round pick that the Clippers received as part of the Chris Paul trade was used to draft Austin Rivers.

-On August 21, 2013, Chris Paul was elected president of the National Basketball Players Association (NBPA) after serving on the executive committee for four years.
+On August 21, 2013, Chris Paul was selected as president of the National Basketball Players Association (NBPA), after having served on the executive committee for four years.

 In 2013, Chris Paul was ranked as the third-best player in the league by ESPN and Sports Illustrated.

-In 2013, Chris Paul was second in the league in assisted three-pointers, showcasing his playmaking abilities.
+In 2013, Chris Paul was ranked second in the league in assisted three-pointers, showcasing his playmaking abilities.

 Prior to the start of the 2013–14 season, Chris Paul re-signed with the Clippers for five years on a contract worth approximately $107 million.

-In 2014, Chris Paul led the NBA in steals, and was also called the league's best point guard by ESPN's Kevin Pelton.
+In 2014, Chris Paul led the NBA in steals and assists.
+He was also named the league's best point guard by ESPN's Kevin Pelton.

-In 2014, Chris Paul played a key role in the banning of Clippers owner Donald Sterling from the NBA following racist remarks.
+In 2014, Chris Paul played a key role in the banning of Clippers owner Donald Sterling from the NBA, following Sterling's racist remarks.

 2015: Led NBA in Assists